- Share this article on Facebook

 Later, he did some stand-up work, decided against trying to become an actor and made money writing for other comedians.

-In 1950, Kalish and his wife moved to Los Angeles to collaborate on radio scripts for The Dean Martin and Jerry Lewis Show.
-When Martin and Lewis moved over to television for The Colgate Comedy Hour, the Kalishes followed.
+In 1950, Kalish and his wife moved to Los Angeles, and he contributed to radio scripts for The Dean Martin and Jerry Lewis Show and then for the comedy duo’s NBC TV show, The Colgate Comedy Hour.

 The couple went on work on such series as Johnny Staccato, The Bob Cummings Show, My Favorite Martian, My Three Sons, I Dream of Jeannie, Carl Reiner’s Good Heavens, The Bob Newhart Show and The Facts of Life.